nantunes/pentaho-viz-sandbox/docs/platform/visual/index.md

 that walks you through creating a custom visualization having a [D3](https://d3js.org/)-based view.

-# Deploying a visualization
+# Packaging

-This section describes how to package and deploy your visualization into the Pentaho platform.

-## Package information

-The visualization must be wrapped as a Pentaho Web Package.
+Your visualization must be wrapped as a Pentaho Web Package.
 All packages must contain a file `META-INF/js/package.json`, holding the relevant metadata about the resources being deployed.